cosmosgame/save-the-world/content/_index.md

 ### Wider Healing

 When I am hurting, my personal world collapses down.
 All I can manage is just to make it through the day.
 I can't take on anything beyond that.
-Collectively the world is hurting.
+And collectively the world is hurting.
 Most people are in too much pain to do the bigger work.
-We need to help them get out of their pain.
-There have been some exciting breakthroughs in therapy that need to reach more people.
+But it doesn't have to be like that.
+There have been some exciting breakthroughs in therapy that actually work.
+We need to spread this healing to everyone that needs it.
 When people emerge out of pain, incredible things happen.
-We need to spread this healing to everyone that needs it.

 ### A Bigger Dream